 Dr. Hanna C. Rue is Head of Clinical Development for AST.
-She oversee clinical standards and assists in the design and implementation of numerous research projects and staff training protocols.
+She oversees clinical standards and assists in the design and implementation of numerous research projects and staff training protocols.
 Dr. Rue is a Licensed Clinical Psychologist in Massachusetts and a Board Certified Behavior Analyst.
-She obtained her Doctorate in clinical psychology at the University of North Dakota and completed her pre-doctoral training at May Institute.
+She obtained her doctorate in clinical psychology at the University of North Dakota and completed her pre-doctoral training at May Institute.
 Prior to joining AST she played a leadership role at the National Autism Center and also served as a clinical director for the May Institute’s largest special education school.
 Dr. Rue also served as Chairperson on the National Standards Project, phase 2.
 Her current research interests include identification of evidence-based practice for treatment of ASD, investigation of behavior reduction procedures, and skill acquisition procedures.

 “I am passionate about research because I know that good information offers insight, hope and the best possible services for families.”